There Are No Odd Perfect Numbers: Abstract

 \section{Abstract}

-While even perfect numbers are completely characterized, the exist\-ence or otherwise of odd perfect numbers is an open problem.
-We address that problem and prove that if a natural number is odd, then it's not perfect.
+While the general form of even perfect numbers is well-known, the exist\-ence or non-exist\-ence of odd perfect numbers is still an open problem.
+We address this problem and prove that if a natural number is odd, then it's not perfect.